vanessazhangyq/spaceteam-esp32/README.md

 # Spaceteam ESP32 Visual Enhancement Project

-This project builds upon the raw **Spaceteam ESP32** code from ****https://github.com/ttseng/COMS3930-Fall2024/blob/main/Module%203/espaceteam.ino  by enhancing the **visual experience** for players, making the game more interactive and engaging.
+This project builds upon the raw **Spaceteam ESP32** game ([original code](https://github.com/ttseng/COMS3930-Fall2024/blob/main/Module%203/espaceteam.ino)) by enhancing the **visual experience** for players, making the game more interactive and engaging.
 Spaceteam is a cooperative multitasking game where players receive and execute commands to achieve a shared goal.
 We focused on adding three key **visual feedback features** to improve the user experience.

 ## New Features